-An exciting partnership between University Studies at West Suffolk College and the University of East Anglia (UEA) will see UEA validated degrees delivered on the University Studies Bury St Edmunds campus from September 2019.
+An exciting partnership between Degree Studies at West Suffolk College and the University of East Anglia (UEA) will see UEA validated degrees delivered on the Degree Studies at West Suffolk College campus from September 2019.

 Initially the prestigious university has validated a BSc in Live Sound, but the anticipation is that the partnership will spurn a whole portfolio of new degrees for the campus in the future, as well as providing dynamic collaboration opportunities with curriculum teams and students.

 This new collaboration will see UEA degrees offered without the need for students to travel to Norwich, making getting a degree more convenient for local students.
-It is one of many innovative collaborations for University Studies at West Suffolk, including the established relationship with the University of Suffolk and the University of Cambridge’s Institute of Continuing Education.
+It is one of many innovative collaborations for Degree Studies at West Suffolk College, including the established relationship with the University of Suffolk and the University of Cambridge’s Institute of Continuing Education.

 Rachel added, “We have been working on expanding our HE provision for a while now, and we are delighted to be able to strengthen our extensive degree programme with these very exciting new courses.”